ritwikc35/Ritwik_BlueStamp_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6VLap-Eq1X8?si=N1XxQ3PWybVsjphl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Starter Project Description
 - For my starter project, I built the Weevil eye.
 It works by having a photo sensor determine whether there is light nearby, and when it detects darkness, the transistor captures this signal and provides current to the LEDs through the resistors in order for the LEDs to light up.
 - I soldered the parts together (The LEDs, the transistor, the photo sensor, Ohm resistors, and battery holder.
+- It was a good introductory to working with electrical parts and it built the foundation I needed to work on my main project.

+## Struggles/Hardships
 - A few challenges that I faced when building my starter project were having to de-solder parts that I put in with incorrect polarity, I ended up fixing it.
-- It was a good introductory to working with electrical parts and it built the foundation I needed to work on my main project.

 <!--# Schematics